Liqwid-Labs/agora/docs/tech-design/authority-tokens.md

 #### Writing effect code requires a _lot_ of care

 The ability to alter large swathes of the system being conferred by the ownership of a single token poses the risk of (purposeful or inadvertent) harm.
 There are steps one can take to lessen this risk:

-> Jack 2022-02-02: Is there any scope for 'domain specific' GATs?
-Effects could be limited to altering a single component of the system and therefore be issued with GATs that only permit the altering of that component.

 -   All validators for an effect transaction are specified **in full**.
 In comparison to the normal writing of validators, where one only specifies what they must, one must do all they can to avoid undesired behaviour being permitted by the validator.
 -   All transactions are only executed by one of a few 'trusted' DAO members.
 This would necessarily have to be encoded in the effect.